Certain exact many-body results for Hubbard model ground states testable in small quantum dot arrays: Flat Band Ferromagnetic and Nonferromagnetic Degeneracy

-While having localized states often contributes to ground state degeneracy, there is a way that even completely nonlocal states can still lead to degeneracy.
+This effect of nonoverlapping local states leading to ferromagnetic and nonferromagnetic degeneracy is an example of the importance of the so called ``connectivity condition'' to the study of ferromagnetism.
+The connectivity condition is satisfied only if the flatband states cannot be represented in a basis where they do not overlap with each other.
+This is often a requisite condition for ferromagnetism to occur without nonferromagnetic degeneracy due to the reason we discussed.
+However, the connectivity condition is not completely synonymous with flat-band ferromagnetism, as it has been shown that flatband ferromagnetism can still exist in cases when the connectivity condition does not hold due to the behavior of neighboring bands \cite{GulacsiMPLB2014}.
+Likewise, the connectivity condition by itself does not necessarily guarantee a nondegenerate ferromagnetic ground state when the flat band is not completely filled.
+For example, consider a the Hubbard model with hopping determined by the edges of the (2,3)-Hamming graph.
+This system has a flat band consisting of four states.
+These states must be represented using at least 4 sites each, and there is no way to represent any two of these states using disjoint sets of lattice sites, and thus the connectivity condition is fulfilled.
+This system does indeed have a ferromagnetic ground state when filled with four particles.
+However, when this system is occupied by two particles, the ferromagnetic ground state is degenerate with the antiferromagnetic ground state.
+Thus, there is a way that even completely nonlocal states can still lead to degeneracy.
 Holes can fill the degenerate flat-band states in a number of ways, each leading to doubly occupied terms $\tilde{c}^\dagger_{i\ua}\tilde{c}^\dagger_{i\da}$ in the full multiparticle many-body state.
 However, because there are many different ways these states can be filled, it is often possible to form linear combinations in which all doubly occupied terms cancel out.
 If this is possible, then there will be ferromagnetic and nonferromagnetic ground state degeneracy.
-In particular, if the number of distinct ways the flatband states can be filled $N_f$ is greater than the number of possible doubly occupied terms $N_d$, then there will always exist a linear combination of flatband states that cancel out all doubly occupied terms.
-For a system with $n$ lattice sites, $k$ flatband states, $h$ holes, and for a given total spin $s$, the quantities $N_f$ and $N_d$ are given as follows:
+In particular, we will show that if the number of distinct ways the flatband states can be filled for a given choice of total spin quantum numbers $s$ and $s_z$ (which we will call $N_f$) is greater than the number of possible doubly occupied terms (which we will call $N_d$), then there will always exist a linear combination of flatband states that cancel out all doubly occupied terms.
+We will first explicitly calculate the quantities $N_f$ and $N_d$ using combinatorics.
+We will then give a mathematically rigorous theorem and proof which gives a sufficient condition for degenerate ferromagnetic and nonferromagnetic states.

+We calculate the quantities $N_f$ and $N_d$ for a system with $n$ lattice sites, $k$ degenerate flatband states, $h$ holes, and a given total spin $s$.
+Because spin is conserved, the quantities $N_f$ and $N_d$ will be independent of the choice of $s_z$.
+We first calculate the total number of multiparticle states $M_f(s_z)$ where each spin-up hole occupies one of the $k$ spin-up flatband states, and each spin-down hole occupies one of the $k$ spin-down flatband states.
+From basic combinatoric techniques, the number of ways this can occur is simply given by: